Chief of Police

 A Message from Chief Sean Whent

-Monitor's 17th Quarterly Report Documents Highest Level of NSA Compliance To Date
+Monitor's 18th Quarterly Report Documents Increased Compliance Levels

-Click here to read the 17th Quarterly Report of the Independent Monitor for the Oakland Police Department.
+Click here to read the 18th Quarterly Report of the Independent Monitor for the Oakland Police Department, released July 29, 2014

 What's New at OPD?